McIlroy's caddy bags $1.05M prize

 As the four-time major winner's bag man, Fitzgerald collected 10% of the winnings.
 And he was quick to let McIlroy know when the money landed in his bank account.

-"I think his words were, 'A tsunami just hit my bank account, so thank you very much,'" quipped McIlory ahead of the HSBC Champions event in Shanghai, China.
+"I think his words were, 'A tsunami just hit my bank account, so thank you very much,'" quipped McIlroy ahead of the HSBC Champions event in Shanghai, China.
 "So the total was $1.05 million.
 I think he was quite happy."

 "He deserved it, he's a big part of what we do," added the 27-year-old McIlroy.
 "He was with me when I was No. 210 in the world and when I was No. 1."